2021 Costs for Home Renovation in Chicago

 Basement renovation costs in Chicago

 A starting budget for a basement is around $100 psf.
-At the low end, the cost averages $40,000 and includes a bathroom with a shower.
+At the low end, average renovation costs are around $40,000, which includes a bathroom with a shower.
 Flooring options can vary significantly, including laminate, vinyl, engineered wood, porcelain tile, or stained concrete.
 At the high end, a project for $75,000 may include a 5′ x 8′-foot bathroom with a shower, a wet bar, and flooring in an overall space measuring 20′ x 30′.

 Costs for a basement renovation can be affected by multiple factors.
 Consider the existing condition of the space, if plumbing pipes need to be installed or moved, if new water service is required and if bracing needs to be done to eliminate structural supports in the middle of a space.
 Also take into consideration ceiling height, since Chicago basements are typically 8 feet or less, and as low as 6’7″.
 If you want to raise the ceiling, that requires digging out and underpinning the foundation.
 In addition, it’s necessary to assure the space is waterproof.
 A perimeter drain tile system is installed (repaired or extended).
 Connecting it to a sump pump also is important to consider, and this cost can start at around $2,500.